doruirimescu/flashcards/readme.md

 2. Add a new entry for your flashcard with the Finnish word, its English translation, and filenames for the front and back images.

-3. Place the front image in the `data/front` directory an the back image in the `data/back` directory.
+3. Place the front image in the `data/<language>/front` directory an the back image in the `data/<language>/back` directory.
-4. Ensure your images are correctly named to match the filenames specified in the YAML entry.
+4. Ensure your images are correctly named to match the filenames specified in the JASON entry.

 I have used chatGPT to generate the images.

 ## Future Improvements
 This project has great potential for expansion and improvement.
 But I am lacking the time to contribute more.
 Here are a few suggestions:

-* Support for Multiple Languages: Currently, the project is designed for learners of Finnish.
-Expanding the project to support additional languages would make it a more versatile learning tool.

 * Responsive Design for Different Devices: Improving the project's responsiveness would ensure that it's easily accessible on various devices, including smartphones, tablets, and desktop computers.